marijnh/Eloquent-JavaScript/12_language.md

 To be able to use the `if` construct we just defined, we must have access to ((Boolean)) values.
 Since there are only two Boolean values, we do not need special syntax for them.
-We simply bind two bindings to the values `true` and `false` and use those.
+We simply bind two names to the values `true` and `false` and use those.

 ```{includeCode: true}